mindspore-ai/docs/install/mindspore_ascend_install_source_en.md

 This document describes how to quickly install MindSpore in a Linux system with an Ascend 910 environment by source code compilation.

-- If you want to configure an environment that can compile MindSpore on an EulerOS 2.8 with Ascend AI processor software package installed, you may use [automatic installation script](https://gitee.com/mindspore/mindspore/raw/master/scripts/install/euleros-ascend-source.sh) for one-click configuration, see [Environment Preparation (automatic, recommended)](#environment-preparation-automatic-recommended) section.
+- If you want to configure an environment that can compile MindSpore on an EulerOS 2.8 with Ascend AI processor software package installed, you may use [automatic installation script](https://gitee.com/mindspore/mindspore/raw/master/scripts/install/euleros-ascend-source.sh) for one-click configuration, see [Environment Preparation -automatic, recommended](#environment-preparation-automatic-recommended) section.
 The automatic installation script will install the dependencies required to compile MindSpore.

-- If some dependencies, such as Python and GCC, have been installed in your system, it is recommended to install manually by referring to the installation steps in the [Environment Preparation (manual)](#environment-preparation-manual) section.
+- If some dependencies, such as Python and GCC, have been installed in your system, it is recommended to install manually by referring to the installation steps in the [Environment Preparation-manual](#environment-preparation-manual) section.

-## Environment Preparation (automatic, recommended)
+## Environment Preparation-automatic, recommended

 Before running the automatic installation script, you need to make sure that the Ascend AI processor software package is correctly installed on your system.
 If it is not installed, please refer to the section [Installing Ascend AI processor software package](#installing-ascend-ai-processor-software-package) to install it.